medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 * * *

+**NOTE: The steps outlined below are outdated.
+However, they might still be useful when learning about KubeSpray. **

 Let me start by saying that I will be covering no new ground.
 This post is only to disambiguate building a centos-based kubernetes cluster by showing the exact steps that I used.

 Creating a cluster takes two steps: